Please, please, please don’t cheat and buy buns at the store for this sandwich, or any other meat that requires a bun. Please.

 - Bake for 15-22 minutes until lightly browned.

 I’ve made this recipe a few times and it’s made amazing buns (either hot dog or hamburger) every time.
 I tried to make this once for dinner rolls and while they were good, they sorta tasted like buns, lol.
 Go figure, right?
-I have a different recipe for a great dinner roll which I plan to share, but just in case you’re feeling adventurous, learn from my taboo on the dinner roll idea.
+I have a different recipe for a great dinner roll which you can find here, but just in case you’re feeling adventurous, learn from my taboo on the dinner roll idea.

 I’ll be honest with you guys – the math on this recipe was gruesome.
 Lots of conversions and googling and more adding than I care to do on the average day, but the end results are fairly easy and straight-forward (I’ll skip the gruesome part, but contact me directly and I’ll send you the details).
 This entire recipe costs $1.54.
 We made 12 buns so each bun costs a whopping 13 cents.
 Wow – that’s food for thought when we’re paying full price for that plaster of paris!
 Our total cost so far for our best-ever tri-tip sandwich is $1.19.